zmcd343/zmcd343.github.io/README.md

 - SwiftUI for the interface
 - SwiftData for local persistence
-- Open Library API for book search
 - Native Apple frameworks only (no third-party dependency setup required)

-## Getting Started

-1. Clone this repository.
+## Run the App

-2. Open `WatchList.xcodeproj` in Xcode.
+1. Open `WatchList.xcodeproj` in Xcode.
-3. Select the `WatchList` scheme.
+2. Select the `WatchList` scheme.
-4. Run on an iOS simulator or device.
+3. Choose an iPhone simulator (or a connected iPhone).
+4. Press Run.

 ## Project Status